 Address: Preah Sisowath Quay, Phnom Penh

 This riverfront development is at the former Phnom Penh river port, next to the Chroy Changva bridge.
-To give you an idea of its location, the circle on the concept image is where Wat Phnom is.
-There is little information on this project so I’ve added it here for future reference.
+To give you an idea of its location, the circle on this concept image is Wat Phnom.

-The Royal One is a 62-storey two-tower development connected with a garden sky-bridge near the top.
+Royal One is a 62-storey two-tower development connected with a garden sky-bridge near the top.
 The towers will stand at 230 metres tall and will include apartments and office space.
-It is set to begin construction in September, 2018.

 Olympia City is a mega-development next to the Olympic Stadium.
 The project includes apartments, commercial office space, and a mall.
 Originally the centrepiece skyscraper was going to be 65 storeys but it has since been scaled back to 45 storeys.